-Although the temperature and resulting modulus of the seal material are key factors that govern the pressure capacity of a rotary seal, there are other equally critical factors.
-Three important factors are the size of the clearance between the shaft and the housing, how much that size changes due to runout and deflection, and how frequently the size changes.
+Although the temperature and resulting modulus of the seal material are key factors that govern the pressure capacity of a rotary seal, there are other critical factors.
+Three key factors are the size of the clearance between the shaft and the housing, how much that size changes due to runout and deflection, and how frequently the size changes.
 The smaller the clearance, and the less it changes, the higher the pressure capability of the sealing assembly.

-Because of the importance of hardware design, Kalsi Engineering publishes a rotary seal handbook that provides comprehensive coverage of hardware design practices, including information on ways to minimize the clearance between the shaft and the housing.
+Because of the importance of hardware design, Kalsi Engineering publishes a rotary seal handbook that provides comprehensive coverage of hardware design practices, including detailed information on ways to minimize the clearance and movement between the shaft and the housing.
 We also offer a training course on hardware design, and have experienced staff members who can provide design guidance and feedback.

 Although there are exceptions, Kalsi brand rotary seals that are intended for pressure retention service are typically made at least in part from HNBR for seal temperatures up to 300°F, and are typically made at least in part from FKM for seal temperatures up to 400°F. The actual differential pressure that such seals can withstand is largely dependent on the combination of factors described above.
 When used with favorably sized clearance between the shaft and the housing, HNBR based seals can bridge relatively high differential pressure at 300°F, and FKM can still bridge moderate differential pressure at 400°F. Among our plastic linings, the -35 material retains modulus better at elevated temperature, compared to the -32 material.
 Contact our staff for more information.